 John's kids are likely begging him to buy a trampoline for Christmas, but he keeps refusing.
 No amount of pleading by the little ones will change his mind!
 To him, they're not safe.
 Trampolines, he thinks, just lead to kids falling off the edge and hurting themselves.

-Vuly prioneered the safety enclosures – attached to the trampoline frame to ensure that no one falls off the edge – that are crucial to protecting your kids today.
+Vuly pioneered the safety enclosures – attached to the trampoline frame to ensure that no one falls off the edge – that is crucial to protecting your kids today.
 They would have made you a lot safer when you were little!

 Security is built into the design of all good enclosures.
 While most prevent the jumper from falling onto the ground, premium enclosures also prevent the jumper from touching the springs.
 Along with secure doors – like those from Vuly that close by themselves – have a strong fastening mechanism to keep the door from accidentally opening.